 Yes.
-Messiah's student body gathers together on Tuesday and Thursday mornings to attend chapel services.
+Messiah's student body gathers together on Tuesday and Thursday mornings as well as Tuesday evenings to attend chapel services.
 Chapel at Messiah College is a central expression of our identity as a community of Christians with a deep commitment to spiritual growth and academic excellence.
 In chapel we seek to nurture holistic Christian faith through:

 - worship that expresses our faith with a full range of contemporary and traditional forms

 - teaching that connects God's Word and our world